weihanyau/courseheroGen/Readme.md

-# Document Generator
+# CourseHero Document Generator

-Document Generator is a Python3 script to automatically generate documents.
+CourseHero Document Generator is a Python3 script to automatically generate documents.
 This project works by paraphrasing existing wikipedia articles and writing the paraphrased text to a word document that you can upload to coursehero.
 These documents can be used for various purposes including uploading to Coursehero.

 ## Installation